kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/variables.md

 ---

-Remember, the differences aren't bad – they're simply different tools in your toolkit, each with their own best-use scenarios.
+Remember, the differences aren't bad – they're simply different tools in your toolkit, each with their best use-cases.
 Happy coding!